Forensic Science 1 (8778.3)

 - Achieve an overall aggregate mark of 50% or higher

-- Attend and complete the Crime Scene Examination Practical and associated assessment items
+- Attend and complete the Crime Scene Practical and associated assessment items

 The Unit Convener reserves the right to question students orally on any of their submitted work.

-There are also three Practical Assessments that will take approximately 2 hours each to complete.
+There are also four Assignments that will take approximately 2-4 hours each to complete.

-Participation in the Tutorials, Computer Laboratories and the Crime Scene Examination Practical is a compulsory condition of this unit and attendance will be recorded.
+Participation in the Tutorials and attendance at the Crime Scene Practical is a compulsory condition of this unit and attendance will be documented.

 In order to pass this unit students must:

-- Attend and participate in all Tutorials and Computer Laboratory sessions
+- Attend and participate in all face-to-face tutorials

 - Failure to participate in the scheduled activities will be considered a non-attendance at that session